Missions - Full Report

 It's healthy to be skeptical when hearing claims of large impact – it is certainly possible that some of the high estimates cited so far are overly optimistic.
 On the other hand, there are at least two counter-considerations for why we should temper our skepticism about the claims of exponential growth in church-planting movements:

-(1) Many movements reporting large numbers are deliberately not seeking outside funding.
+(1) There are reasons to think that the purported numbers may be unexaggerated.
+Many movements reporting large numbers are deliberately not seeking outside funding.
 They thus don't have a financial motive for inflating impact numbers, especially since most are in contexts where severe persecution comes from the dominant religion and/or government.

 Besides looking at ultimate outcomes, we can also look at the cost-effectiveness of the inputs.
 For example:

-When it comes to outcomes, a generally unreliable metric you might hear nonprofits and church groups cite is the number of people who made “decisions for Christ”.
-One problem with this metric is that sometimes, people will claim to be making a decision for Christ to be polite or out of a desire not to bring shame on the evangelists; in some cases, the same people could be making this same “decision” over and over every time a new missionary comes to town.
+Of all of the aforementioned metrics, the one that you perhaps most commonly hear cited by nonprofits and church groups is the number of people who made “decisions for Christ”.
+One problem with this metric, however, is that sometimes, people will claim to be making a decision for Christ to be polite or out of a desire not to bring shame on the evangelists; in some cases, the same people could be making this same “decision” over and over every time a new missionary comes to town.
 Or some may make “decisions” in response to a momentary feeling of inspiration that doesn’t last or result in any tangible change in their lives.

 The number of baptisms is a better metric because it avoids double-counting and requires more commitment than simply praying a prayer in response to an altar call, particularly in contexts in which infant baptism isn’t a common practice.
 This metric does, though, have the weakness that it doesn’t tell us if people are growing and bearing fruit in their lives.